Procedural-Tim/Procedural-Life/README.md

 # Procedural-Life

 A hobby project that aims to create an interconnected world via procedural generation and a set of configuration files.
-From D and D to RPGs the goal is to make your world feel lived in without having to build every npc, knife, town, etc your self.
+From D and D to Computer RPGs the goal is to make your world feel lived in without having to build every npc, knife, town, etc your self.

 # Notes

 ## Hobby Project

 - Decisions are based on what I find interesting, not what would be best in a professional environment.
-- Configurations are very simplified, ie I have simplified sex to only M/F. This is not meant to be commentary but is instead a reflection of my limited time.
+- Configurations are simplified and best guesses, ie I have simplified sex to only M/F. This is not meant to be commentary but is instead a reflection of my limited time.

 ## Trouble Shooting